USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 in case users wanted to compare the two models.
 These are also subsets with only the variables needed for the evaluation scripts.

-The WRF data consist of five WRF output files in netCDF format:
+The WRF data consist of 31 WRF output files in netCDF format:

 > $AMETBASE/model\_data/MET/**metExample_wrf**/
 >